 If you have a baby, we can often add them to the plan from birth.
-However, if you have a multiple birth and either parent has had fertility treatment or the pregnancy followed assisted reproduction, we will need to medically underwrite the babies.
+However, if you have a multiple birth and either parent has had fertility treatment, the pregnancy followed assisted reproduction, or you have held the plan for less than 10 months we will need to medically underwrite the babies.
 Please call us for more details.